jolocom/jolocom-lib/docs/interactionFlows.rst

-Credential based communication flows
+Credential-based Communication Flows
 ======================================

-Identities can interact between each other in incredibly complex ways.
-We currently support a number of quite simple interaction flows, with the intention of greatly expanding the list in the upcoming releases.
+This section offers a detailed overview of the interaction flows supported by the Jolocom Library.

-This section is meant to provide a detailed overview of the interaction flows supported by the Jolocom Library.
+Identities can interact in incredibly complex ways.
+We currently support a number of quite simple interaction flows, and intend to greatly expand the list in future releases.

 .. note:: The following sections assume you have already created an identity.
-If you haven't yet, check out the `getting started <https://jolocom-lib.readthedocs.io/en/latest/gettingStarted.html>`_ section.
+If youhave not yet created an identity, check out the `Getting Started <https://jolocom-lib.readthedocs.io/en/latest/gettingStarted.html>`_ section.

 Request credentials from another identity
 ##########################################

-Many services require the user to provide certain information upon signing up.
+Many services require their users to provide certain information upon signing up.
-The Jolocom library provides a simple way for services to present their requirements to authenticating users through defining and presenting what we call a credential request.
+The Jolocom library provides a simple way for services to present their requirements to users who wish to authenticate through defining and presenting what we call a credential request.
-We will first look at how we can generate the aforementioned request.
+First, the aforementioned request must be generated:

 **Create a Credential Request**